Bessie Staples

 Bessie M Staples married name Bessie Shearlaw (c.1915-date of death unknown), was a female England badminton international.

 Badminton career

 Staples was a winner of the All England Open Badminton Championships.
-She won the mixed doubles in the 1939 All England Badminton Championships.
+She won the mixed doubles in the 1939 All England Badminton Championships with Ralph Nichols.
+Staples also won a Denmark Open title with Nichols.

 After marrying James Shearlaw in 1945 she competed in her married name and won the Irish Open, Scottish Open and the Scottish Individual Championships.